counteractive/incident-response-plan-template/examples/plan.md

 * Speak up and speak clearly.
 * Be direct and factual.
 * Keep conversations/discussions short and to the point.
-* Bring any concerns to the Incident Commander (IC) on the call.
+* Bring any concerns to the Jefe de incidente (IC) on the call.
-* Respect time constraints given by the Incident Commander.
+* Respect time constraints given by the Jefe de incidente.
 * **Use clear terminology, and avoid acronyms or abbreviations.
 Clarity and accuracy is more important than brevity.**

 ### Conduct Response Update